Siedah Garrett

-Siedah Garrett (born Deborah Christine Garrett, June 24, 1960) is an American singer, songwriter, and actress who has written songs and performed backing vocals for many recording artists in the music industry, such as Michael Jackson, Wang Chung, the Pointer Sisters, Brand New Heavies, Quincy Jones, Tevin Campbell, Donna Summer, Madonna, Jennifer Hudson among others.
+Siedah Garrett (born Deborah Christine Garrett; June 24, 1960) is an American singer, songwriter composer and actress who has written songs and performed backing vocals for many recording artists in the music industry, such as Michael Jackson, Wang Chung, the Pointer Sisters, Brand New Heavies, Quincy Jones, Tevin Campbell, Donna Summer, Madonna, Jennifer Hudson among others.
 Garrett has been nominated for two Academy Awards for Best Original Song, and won the Grammy Award for Best Song Written for Visual Media at the 50th Annual Grammy Awards for co-writing "Love You I Do" (performed by Jennifer Hudson) for the 2006 musical film Dreamgirls.
 She co-wrote Jackson's hit song "Man in the Mirror", which was nominated for the Grammy Award for Record of the Year.

 Biography

-Garrett was born on June 24, 1960, in Los Angeles and raised in Compton, where she started singing as a child.
+Garrett was born on June 24, 1960, in Los Angeles, California, and raised in Compton, where she started singing as a child.
 Born Deborah Christine Garrett, she opted to change her name at age 13, because of the disdain she had towards her birth name.
 Garrett said, "It's a pretty name but nobody called me Deborah.
 It was always abbreviated to Deb, Debbie, or DeeDee.
 I hated it".
 She later changed it to Siedah, which meant "shining and star-like".